Table of Contents

 Here are a few simple but effective tips, to relieve oily skin conditions.

-- Cleansers: Use cleansers that are not too harsh.
+- 1Cleansers: Use cleansers that are not too harsh.
 However, make sure your skin cleanser contains glycolic acid or salicylic acid, as they seep down into the oil glands and reduce production of oil.

 - 2Moisturizers: Apply a gentle, oil free moisturizer or serum.
 This will prevent excessive dryness of the skin surface.

 - 3Make-up: Cleanse away or wash-off make up properly.
 Don’t allow make-up to remain on your skin for too long.
 Make-up that has dried for too long, tends to mop up oil and thus induce skin to compensate by producing more oil.

-- Blotters: Use blotters in moderation.
+- 4Blotters: Use blotters in moderation.
 Also do not wipe the skin harshly as it can only provoke the skin to produce more oil as a reaction.

 - 5Food: Avoid consuming foods that are high in glycemic index or rich in sugar content.